 Things to Do in North Myrtle Beach

-The Beach at North Myrtle
+The Beach in North Myrtle

 If you’re not staying right near the beach in North Myrtle, there is ample street access and parking to get to the beach.
 There are also restrooms, beach chair and umbrella rentals and other facilities available throughout the beachfront.
 (The closest restroom facilities near us were at Ocean Park, 101 South Ocean Boulevard.)